omniauth/omniauth-identity/CONTRIBUTING.md

 #### Automated process

-1. Update version.rb to contian the correct version-to-be-released.
+1. Update version.rb to contain the correct version-to-be-released.
 2. Run `bundle exec kettle-changelog`.
 3. Run `bundle exec kettle-release`.
+4. Stay awake and monitor the release process for any errors, and answer any prompts.

 #### Manual process